everx-labs/ever-sdk/docs/reference/types-and-methods/mod_client.md

     access_key?: string
 }
 ```
-- `server_address`?: _string_ – DApp Server public address.
-For instance, for `net.ton.dev/graphql` GraphQL endpoint the server address will be net.ton.dev
+- `server_address`?: _string_ – **This field is deprecated, but left for backward-compatibility.** DApp Server public address.
 - `endpoints`?: _string[]_ – List of DApp Server addresses.
 <br>Any correct URL format can be specified, including IP addresses This parameter is prevailing over `server_address`.
+For more information see [here](../../ton-os-api/networks).
 - `network_retries_count`?: _number_ – Deprecated.
 <br>You must use `network.max_reconnect_timeout` that allows to specify maximum network resolving timeout.
 - `max_reconnect_timeout`?: _number_ – Maximum time for sequential reconnections.